MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-recognition.md

 - Users who have never enrolled can't view, enroll, or re-enroll.
 - The entry point to enrollment flow will be hidden.
 - If users select a link to enrollment page, they'll see a message that this feature isn't enabled for their organization.
-- Users who have already enrolled will be able to view and remove their biometric data in the Teams settings.
+- Users who've already enrolled will be able to view and remove their biometric data in the Teams settings.
 Once they remove their biometric data, they won't be able to view, access, or complete the enrollment flow.

 ## Set biometric usage